VisionSystemsInc/vsi_common/docs/style.rst

 ------

 * We use pep8, except two spaces per indent
 * (Not yet implemented) Coverage: pycoverage is used to create a coverage report.
 A line or branch of code can be excluded by adding a comment that includes ``pragma: no cover``.
-An os specific pragma can be added, such as ``pragma: nt cover`` for only on Windows, or ``pragma: linux cover`` for only on mac and linux.
+An os specific pragma can be added, such as ``pragma: no linux cover`` for only on Windows, or ``pragma: no nt cover`` for only on mac and linux.

 J.U.S.T.
 Plugins
 ----------------